AndrewVetovitz/AndrewVetovitz.github.io/README.md

 I wanted to redo this website in order to fix the previous websites color schema.
 Also the fact that the old website was not easy to update made it harder for future proofing.

+# Building
+For server deployment run 'npm run prod' which will optimize the build bundle and add CNAME to the dist directory

 # Tools
 Built with [Angular 5](https://angular.io/) and github pages <br />
 [Boostrap 4 Beta 2](https://getbootstrap.com/) for UI design <br />